lgrahl/saltyrtc-meta/Protocol.md

 order to validate this signature, a client that connects to a server SHOULD know the server's public permanent key.

-In order to facilitate the change of the server public permanent key without breaking backward compatibility, a server can have multiple public permanent keypairs.
+In order to facilitate the change of the server's public permanent key without breaking backward compatibility, a server can have multiple public permanent key pairs.
 The clients announce the server's public permanent key they're going to use for verification in the 'client-auth' message.
-Note however that old permanent keys SHOULD be phased out after a transitional period (e.g. if they were compromised).
+Note, however, that old permanent keys SHOULD be phased out after a transitional period (e.g. if they were compromised).

 If multiple server public permanent keys are specified, one of them MUST be marked as the primary key.
 It is RECOMMENDED that the first key